steveseguin/chromicam/readme.md

-*Chromicam* uses CEF (Chromium Embedded Framework) and OBS-Virtualcam to create a live video output device that mirrors a website.
+*Chromicam* uses CEF (Chromium Embedded Framework) and OBS-Virtualcam (along with the very awesome pyvirtualcam lib) to create a live video output device that mirrors a website.
 This application can be run minimized, in the background, which frees up desktop screen space versus the alternative of screen capturing.

 ![image](https://user-images.githubusercontent.com/2575698/84745620-d6a57b80-af82-11ea-8137-7e01dd188004.png)
 Pre-built Windows Binary  [can be found here](https://obs.ninja/chromicam_win.zip)